hadikachmar3/Flutter3.10-E-Commerce_Course/README.md

 [![Watch the Full App promo]((https://github.com/hadikachmar3/Flutter3.10-E-Commerce_Course/assets/38382273/71b188b6-53c7-478b-8dfa-5aa44e0e171e))](https://github.com/hadikachmar3/Flutter3.10-E-Commerce_Course/assets/38382273/407528a9-e2dc-4bd7-b6f3-d41ba2ecb010)

+Please Note:
-Please Note: All the information discussed here is thoroughly covered in the course.
+- All the information discussed here is thoroughly covered in the course.
 For a quicker overview, it's recommended to watch the course introduction, though if you prefer, you're welcome to read on.
+- The courses are always on Sale!
+You can get sale coupons for my courses from [this channel](https://discord.gg/gycactGhKH) where I share the Best prices & Monthly coupons!

 ## Recording Equipment